hail-is/hail/docs/tutorial/Tutorial.md

     exportsamples -c 'Sample = s, SuperPopulation = sa.pheno.SuperPopulation,
                       Population = sa.pheno.Population, PC1 = sa.pca.PC1,
                       PC2 = sa.pca.PC2, PC3 = sa.pca.PC3' \
-                  -o test.pcaPlusPop.tsv
+                  -o test.pcaPlusPop.tsv \
+    write -o test.qc.vds
 ```

 Here are some examples plotted using R:
 <img src="test.pcaPlot.png">

-Lastly, we add the principal components computed above to the QC'd dataset where unreliable genotypes, samples, and variants have been filtered out.
-We have printed out all three schemas (global, sample annotations, variant annotations) so you can see all of the annotations we have added to the dataset.
+We have printed out all three schemas (global, sample annotations, variant annotations) so you can see the structure of all of the annotations we have added to the dataset.

 ```
-hail read -i test.sexcheck.vds \
+hail read -i test.qc.vds printschema
-    \
-    annotatesamples table -e Sample -r sa.pca -i test.pca.tsv --impute \
-    \
-    write -o test.qc.vds \
-    \
-    printschema
 ```

 <pre class="tutorial output" style="color: red">